-Out of stock is the signature spoiler in ecommerce, sometimes when a product group is performing well in your campaign but is starting to decline results, the reason being the most common version is out of stock.
+Out of stock is the signature spoiler in eCommerce, sometimes when a product group is performing well in your campaign but is starting to decline in results, the reason being the most common version is out of stock.
 As the performance gets low in case, it is important to decrease the bid which can cause other goods to perform even worse!

-As google ads differ from text ads, it matches the keywords search with information stated in your product feed.
+As google ads differ from text ads, it matches the keywords search with the information stated in your product feed.
 Therefore, if your feed isn’t optimized unfortunately your results with Google will suffer.

 f.
 Use Merchant Promotions:

 Google users are quite usual with the images shown along with the results on the search engine.
-A picture of the product with a white background which has product title, brand name and price mentioned there as well.
+A picture of the product with a white background which has the product title, brand name and price mentioned there as well.

-With the merchant promotions a disruption in the pattern can be seen positively.
+With the merchant promotions, a disruption in the pattern can be seen positively.
 Quite impressive to see, that merchant promotions have a tendency to catch a shopper’s eye even better than standard ad results.
 At the best, they can dramatically increase CTR and conversions.

 g.
 Customer match targeting:

-Do you have an idea about which is the best tool in the Google shopping tool box?
-Without any second thought, its customer match targeting!
+Do you have an idea about which is the best tool in the Google shopping toolbox?
+Without any second thought, it’s customer match targeting!